Nikitushka/ProjectIcaros/Reports/competitor_mapping/README.md

 ![SDR](https://github.com/Nikitushka/ProjectIcaros/blob/drafts/Reports/competitor_mapping/images/KiwiSDR_2.jpg)

 So technically, while KiwiSDR has the SDR map capability, it is only reserved for KiwiSDR's that are open to establish a connection to.

+# Conclusion

+While these competitors provide different maps for different types of wireless telecommunication, they utilize radio towers or other available static technology.

+Our project aims to instead map signal transmitters live, using Raspberry PI, RTL-SDR and presence on premises/in the range of the wireless signals.

 # Glossary